2022–23 Manchester United F.C. season: Premier League

 On 4 February, United faced Crystal Palace.
 A handball from Will Hughes penalised Palace; Fernandes executed the penalty kick smoothly to open an early lead.
 Rashford then made it 2–0 after a pass from Shaw.
 After Casemiro received a red card after an altercation with Hughes, Jeffrey Schlupp halved the deficit in the 76th minute.
-United made three substitutions afterwards; Marcel Sabitzer—who made his United debut, Victor Lindelöf, and Harry Maguire were subbed on as United successfully defended the lead.
+Marcel Sabitzer came on to make his United debut in the closing minutes as they successfully defended the lead.
 Four days later Leeds came visiting right after the dismissal of their head coach Jesse Marsch, with Michael Skubala as his interim replacement.
 Within a minute, Wilfried Gnonto scored for them.
 In the 48th minute, Raphaël Varane scored an own goal from Crysencio Summerville's cut-back to double Leeds' lead.
 Rashford pulled one back 14 minutes later, before Sancho equalised within eight minutes to earn United a point.
 United visited Leeds the following Sunday.
 Rashford broke the deadlock with a header at the 80th minute following a cross from Shaw, before Garnacho sealed the win with a strike assisted by Weghorst.
 David de Gea made history as he became the first keeper to reach 400 Premier League appearances for Manchester United.
 In the next match, United faced Leicester at Old Trafford.
 Rashford scored in the 25th minute, breaking his best tally in a season, and doubled the lead in the 56th minute.
 Sancho then scored five minutes later to secure a 3–0 win.
 The scoreline meant that De Gea equalled Peter Schmeichel's club record for most clean sheets.

 On 5 March, United visited Anfield in search of a first win there since January 2016.
-Instead, they were trounced by the home side.
-Braces from each of Cody Gakpo, Darwin Núñez, and the fixture's top scorer Mohamed Salah, as well as a closing goal from Roberto Firmino flew in as Liverpool won 7–0 and broke the fixture's largest win record, a 7–1 thumping of the former Newton Heath on 12 October 1895 in the Second Division.
+Instead, braces from Cody Gakpo, Darwin Núñez and the fixture's top scorer, Mohamed Salah, as well as a closing goal from Roberto Firmino gave Liverpool a 7–0 win, breaking the record set 128 years earlier for the biggest win in matches between the two teams.
 This was also United's joint-biggest ever defeat and the heaviest since Wolverhampton Wanderers thrashed them by the same scoreline in 1931.
 The following Sunday, United faced Southampton at home.
 The match ended in a goalless draw after a second red card of the season for Casemiro for a challenge on Theo Walcott, upgraded from a yellow card after an intervention from the video assistant referee.